Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *protection from energy; Market Price:* 308,000 gp; *Cost to Create:*
 154,000 gp + 13,080 XP.

+### Virtuous Good
-**Virtuous Good:** The wearer of this ring is constantly sheathed in a *holy aura* effect.
+The wearer of this ring is constantly sheathed in a *holy aura* effect.
 It bestows one negative level on any evil creature that puts it on.
 The negative level remains as long as the ring is worn and disappears when the ring is removed.
 This negative level never